JieSing/AstronomicalImageProcessing/README.txt

 This code utilises the methods from Aperture_methods.py and PSF_methods.py to create galaxy surveys and write them into a text file (examples are shown in branch 'Catalogues').
 The code also reads these galaxy catalgoue text files and uses the data to create a plot of magnitude m against the number of sources below the given magnitude N(m).

 The code also contains two branches:
-- fits-files (Sontaining the astronomical data used by the code)
+- fits-files (Containing the astronomical data used by the code)
 - Catalogues (Containing the galaxy surveys the code has created)